 COVID-19 is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a family of viruses that can affect people and animals.
 They can cause mild to moderate respiratory illnesses, such as the common cold.
 Some coronaviruses can cause severe illness that can lead to pneumonia and even death.

 COVID-19 was first reported in Wuhan City, Hubei Province, China in early December, 2019.
-Since then, it quickly spread within China and to other locations in Africa, Asia, Australia, Europe, and North and South America, including the United States.
+Since then, it has spread throughout the world and within the United States.

 SARS-CoV-2 is a betacoronavirus, like the MERS and SARS coronaviruses, which both originated in bats.
 It is thought that the virus spread from animals to humans.
 Now the virus is mainly spreading from person-to-person.

 COVID-19 symptoms have ranged from mild to severe, and some people have died from the illness.
-Older people and people with existing health conditions such as heart disease, diabetes, or lung disease have a higher risk of developing severe illness.
+Older people and people with certain existing health conditions have a higher risk of developing severe illness: